rconforti97/ITCS5156-Project/README.md

 I completed the Support Vector Machine, Multilayer Perceptron, Decision Tree, Naïve Bayes, K-Nearest Neighbor, and Random Forest.
 I completed the side by side bar chart of accuracy and I placed in confusion matrixs as well.
 The paper did not use confusion matrixs but I thought this would be a fun and interesting addition.
 This can all be seen in the project file.

 ###### Week 2:
-Was informedthat my dataset was a benchmark dataset and should change.
+Was informed that my dataset was a benchmark dataset and should change.
 I will be testing out different image datasets to replicate the paper.
 I have a few that I messing around with and seeing how I like them.
+I tested quite a few datasets throughout the week such as handwritten letter datatsets, russian hand writing datasets, zoo animal classification datasets.
+However, I have decided to use the Fruits 360 dataset because of all the datasets I have looked at it seems the most clean.
+In attempts of using the other datasets there was a lot of issues over simple calls.

 ###### Week 3:
 I spent this week trying to figure out how to import the dataset and make it useable.
 It was a adventure trying to set this up but it got done.
+It took a lot of googleing and learning about the cv2 image calls to configure the dataset into a greyscale dataset and then into a binary grey scale dataset.
+The difference here is that greyscale is a array of various white, blacks, and greys to shade the photos.
+However, bianry greyscale is stricly white or black creating harsher and

 ##### Week 4:
 I finished the code to do both greyscale photos and binary scale photos.
 I got it printing out both models for each set.
 I am going a little adrift from my paper due to the change in dataset so I will be comparing how this data is working compared to the MNIST dataset.
+Both datasets are working for the Support Vector Machine, Multilayer Perceptron, Decision Tree, Naïve Bayes, K-Nearest Neighbor, and Random Forest models.
+If I have time I will go and get the confusion matrix's working for the Fruit dataset.
+However, I think my main issue is that my Naïve Bayes is scoring incrediably low for some reason and I would like to figure out why.
+First, I will complete my presentation slides and ensure thats ready to go before I mess with any more code.

 # How to run the project
 Open up andaconda, and run the project line by line waiting for each cell to populate.
 I seperated each into their own juypter notebook to make it a bit more readable